Master of Science in Prevention Science

 Possible Electives

-Students are required to take a minimum of 6 credits (two 3-credit courses) of electives in area of their choice related to prevention science (PREV).
+Students are required to take a minimum of 9 credits of electives in area of their choice related to prevention science (PREV).

 Some elective options are listed in the program plan, however, additional electives are possible given a particular student’s interests (for example, seeking to pursue research positions, a subsequent PhD program in a specific field, or become a program evaluator).